Hong Kong dollar: The impacts of the devaluation of the pound in 1967

 In the 1960s, the UK found it difficult to keep the value of sterling as it was, with its role as official reserve currency even within the sterling area.
 In 1964, sterling was 83% of the official reserves of overseas sterling area countries, but this share had decreased to 75% in 1966 and to 65% in 1967.
-When sterling was devalued by the UK in 1967, and Hong Kong dollar's peg to the pound resulted in a re-valuation of Hong Kong dollar from $16 to $14.5, a 10% re-valuation against the pound and 5.7% devaluation against the US dollar.
-The unilateral devaluation sparked a circle of grievances among local business communities as well as colonial officials in Hong Kong because the official reserves and private savings in sterling were substantial from Hong Kong.
-In the 1950-60s, Hong Kong accumulated significant reserves in sterling with its economic growth, money supply was exponentially expanded from £140-£160 million in the late 1950s to £363 million in October 1967, equivalent to 10% of the UK's total sterling liabilities to the overseas sterling area before the devaluation.
+When sterling was devalued by the UK in 1967, the Hong Kong dollar's peg to the pound resulted in a re-valuation from $16 to $14.5, a 10% devaluation against the pound and 5.7% devaluation against the US dollar.
+The unilateral devaluation sparked a circle of grievances among local business communities as well as colonial officials in Hong Kong because the official reserves and private savings in sterling were substantial in Hong Kong.
+In the 1950–60s, as Hong Kong accumulated significant reserves in sterling with its economic growth, the money supply was exponentially expanded from £140–£160 million in the late 1950s to £363 million in October 1967, equivalent to 10% of the UK's total sterling liabilities to the overseas sterling area before the devaluation.
 Subsequently, Hong Kong and London engaged in talks about compensation and protection against further losses.
-Considering the potential diversification of official reserves from sterling to the US dollars by the Hong Kong government officials, London agreed to offer exchange guarantees to protect Hong Kong against potential devaluation of sterling in the future, which was the first to receive such guarantees among the sterling area countries.
+Considering the potential diversification of official reserves from sterling to the US dollars by Hong Kong government officials, London agreed to offer exchange guarantees to protect Hong Kong against any potential devaluation of sterling in the future, the first to receive such guarantees among the sterling area countries.

-Floating currency system 1974-1983
+Floating currency system, 1974–1983

-After the US's cessation of the convertibility between gold and the U.S. dollar in October 1971, Britain abandoned the fixed exchange rate with the U.S. dollar and extended the exchange controls also to the Sterling Area countries, which put an effective end to the Sterling Area in 1972.
-In the same year, the Hong Kong dollar was pegged to the U.S. dollar at a rate of HK$5.65 = US$1.
-This was revised to HK$5.085 = US$1 in 1973.
-Since 1974, the Hong Kong dollar was no longer anchored in another currency, which officially changed the monetary regime from currency board system to a floating currency system.
+After the US's cessation of the convertibility between gold and the U.S. dollar in October 1971, Britain abandoned the fixed exchange rate with the U.S. dollar and extended the exchange controls also to the sterling area countries, which put an effective end to the sterling area in 1972.
+In the same year, the Hong Kong dollar was pegged to the U.S. dollar at a rate of HK$5.65 = US$1, revised to HK$5.085 = US$1 in 1973.
+From 1974 to 1983, the Hong Kong dollar was not anchored to another currency, changing the monetary regime from a currency board system to a floating currency system.